2020 Saving Endangered Species College Art Contest

 Judging and Prizes

-All eligible entries will be part of a public vote via an online platform in early April 2018.
+All eligible entries will be part of a public vote via an online platform in late February 2020.
 The link for voting will be provided to all entrants to share.
-The top 10 entries that receive the most votes will then be judged by a panel of three judges.
-Three prizes will be awarded based on the final judging:
+All entries will also be judged by a panel of judges.
+Prizes include:

 Endangered Species Coalition